Evaluating Factual Consistency of Summaries with Large Language Models: Introduction

 To this end, we cast factual consistency evaluation as an entailment task and directly query LLMs whether the summary can be inferred by the source document or not as shown in Figure~\ref{fig:intro}.
 We incorporate recent developments of LLMs and prompting techniques: (1) Beyond the vanilla prompting, we examine chain-of-thought prompting, which encourages LLMs to articulate a reasoning process for their predictions.
 Furthermore, we introduce a sentence-by-sentence prompting method designed for long summaries, breaking down lengthy generations into multiple abbreviated summaries, thereby simplifying the task.
 (2) We consider five powerful LLMs with different sizes and accessibility: GPT-4~\citep{openai2023gpt4}, ChatGPT~\citep{chatgpt}, \texttt{text-davinci-003}, \texttt{code-davinci-002}, and the open-source Flan-T5~\citep{chung2022scaling} model that has 11 billion parameters and can be deployed with reasonable hardware requirements.

 Concurrent research investigates the use of LLMs to evaluate generated text.
 While~\citet{fu2023gptscore} emphasize general text generation tasks and different aspects, we focus specifically on the factuality of summarization.
 Furthermore, their approach necessitates access to the logits of generated sequences, which are often unavailable in current LLMs' access.~\citet{luo2023chatgpt} assess ChatGPT as the factuality evaluator in a manner similar to our method.
-In comparison, however, our study spans a broader range of LLMs that outperform ChatGPT significantly and introduces a novel sentence-by-sentence prompting approach that yields considerable improvements in most settings.
+In comparison, however, our study spans a broader range of LLMs that outperform ChatGPT significantly and introduces a novel sentence-by-sentence prompting approach that yields considerable improvements in most settings. ~\citet{gekhman2023trueteacher} have proposed a novel approach to generate synthetic data using LLMs.
+By evaluating the performance of LLMs fine-tuned on the generated data, the authors successfully demonstrated the efficiency of both the data and the model.
+This study highlights the significant contribution of LLMs in advancing the field of summary generation and evaluation.

 In the experiments, we evaluate factuality evaluators on five factuality benchmarks that cover different quality levels of summaries, which are generated from a variety of summarization systems.
 Empirical results show that prompting LLMs outperforms the existing factuality evaluation methods in all settings.
 The improvement over best of the compared methods is up to 12.2 absolute points in terms of binary inconsistency classification accuracy.
 Our results imply that LLMs are better factual consistency evaluators of summaries, which provides supportive evidence for a potential shift in the methodology of factuality evaluation to prompting LLMs.